-This is an auspicious time to contribute financially towards the TOVP Marathon to open the temple in 2024 and offer our beloved Mayapur Deities Their new home.
+This is an auspicious time to contribute financially towards the completion of the Nrsimhadeva Temple in the TOVP, scheduled to open this October.
 There are many different types of sponsorships available and most are pledges which can be paid over several months or years.
-Visit the Seva Opportunities page for more information.
+Visit the Give To Nrsimha 2023 Fundraiser page for more information.

-NOTE: Papamocani Ekadasi is observed on March 28 worldwide.
-Please refer to your local calendar through www.gopal.home.sk/gcal.
+NOTE: Papamocani Ekadasi is observed on March 17 in the U.S and March 18 in India.
+Please refer to your local calendar through www.vaisnavacalendar.info.

 The Glories of Papamocani Ekadasi

 From the Bhavisyottara Purana

 The venerable glories of Papamocani Ekadasi are given in the Bhavisyottara Purana, during a conversation between Sri Krsna and Maharaja Yudhisthira.

 The eldest of the Pandavas, Yudhisthira, asked Lord Krsna.
 “O Lord, You have kindly narrated the glories of Amalaki Ekadasi.
 Now please describe unto me the details of the Ekadasi which occurs during the waning Moon in the Chaitra month (March/April) What is this Ekadasi called, and what is the procedure for observing it?”